B. Obligations with respect to listing

 Incorporation by reference

-In addition to the options for incorporation by reference described in Art.
+1 In addition to the options for incorporation by reference described in Art.
 35 para.
 4 LR, reference may also be made to SIX Swiss Exchange-registered issuance programmes as described in Art.
-16 para.
-1 point 2.
+21.

 Fulfilment by the guarantor

-Both the issuer and the guarantor must fulfil all of the obligations incumbent upon them.
+All of the obligations laid down in Arts.
+19 to 26 must be fulfilled by both the issuer and the guarantor.
 In particular, the listing prospectus must also contain information about the guarantor.